vroger11/vroger11.github.io/_posts/2020-06-24-tweaks_to_speedup-DL.markdown

 ```

 **Note:** the trick here is to use the noatime option.
-It can be added on system partitions (by modifying existing lines in the `/etc/fstab` file).
+Add it on system partitions (by modifying lines in the `/etc/fstab` file).

 ## Mount the disk
-As we configured the `fstab` file, the disk will be automatically mounted at each reboot.
+As we configured the `fstab` file, the system will automatically mount the disk (with the `noatime` option) after each reboot.
 If you don't want to restart your machine, you can mount the partition for your data as follows:

 ```bash